sujonraihan/ibcs/Linux/lvm.md

 ## 🎯 Summary

-Logical Volume Management (LVM) হল Linux storage management এর একটি powerful tool যা:
+Logical Volume Management (LVM) is a powerful tool for Linux storage management that:

-- ✅ Flexible storage management প্রদান করে
+- ✅ Provides flexible storage management
-- ✅ Dynamic resizing capabilities প্রদান করে
+- ✅ Provides dynamic resizing capabilities
-- ✅ Advanced features যেমন snapshots, striping, mirroring
+- ✅ Provides advanced features like snapshots, striping, mirroring
-- ✅ Performance optimization করে
+- ✅ Optimizes performance
-- ✅ Data protection এবং backup সহজ করে
+- ✅ Simplifies data protection and backup

-LVM ব্যবহার করে একটি scalable, flexible, এবং efficient storage solution তৈরি করা যায় যা modern Linux systems এর জন্য ideal।
+Using LVM, a scalable, flexible, and efficient storage solution can be created that is ideal for modern Linux systems.